 PUFTEM Electric Spin Scrubber with 6 Replaceable Heads

 PUFTEM’s six replaceable heads make toilet cleaning easier for homes needing one tool for many surfaces.
 You can switch between the round, pointed, and larger brushes to tackle toilet bowls, grout, sinks, and more without slowing down.
 Its cordless motor offers two speeds: 350 RPM for routine scrubbing and 400 RPM for tougher grime.
-You’ll cut cleaning time by up to 70% while removing soap scum and stains.
-A battery display helps you avoid surprises, and the lightweight, IPX7 waterproof design keeps use comfortable and safe.
+It may help reduce cleaning time when compared with hand scrubbing, especially on soap scum and stains.
+A battery display helps you avoid surprises, and the lightweight, IPX7 waterproof design keeps use comfortable and practical for wet bathroom areas.

 Best For: Households that want a versatile, cordless scrubber for cleaning toilets, bathrooms, sinks, floors, and other surfaces with less effort and time.